-Further, there appear to be no transition provisions to recognize previous zoning approvals through a Council decision or from an approval administered by the OLT.
-Without a transition provision or recognition of a previous approval through site specific exemptions the previous zoning would not be recognized.
-We suggest that relying on the status of a site plan control application is not sufficient to protect for appropriate transition in this regard.
+Further, there appear to be no transition provisions to recognize previous zoning approvals through a Council decision, such as the Amendment for the subject property.
+Without a transition provision or recognition of a previous approval through site specific exemptions (which currently identify only two sites) the previous zoning would not be recognized.

-We are also concerned that this framework could many properties into a lawful nonconforming condition, which is best avoided.
+We are concerned that this could place a large number of properties into a lawful non-conforming condition, which is best avoided.
 We suggest that a longer timeframe should be considered to allow past approvals or decisions to be maintained for the purposes of compliance with the CZBL.